cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Viewing the log events][img.screenshot-05]

 - To filter log events from the post service, for example, enter `application_name : "post-service"` in the search box.
-Click the _Update_ button and now we'll see log events from the post service only.
+Click the _Update_ button and now you'll see log events from the post service only.

 ![Filtering logs by application name][img.screenshot-06]

 - Clean the filter input and click the _Update_ button to view all logs.

 - Perform a `GET` request to `http://localhost:8001/posts/1` to generate some log data.
-Wait a few seconds, click the _Refresh_ button and amd the log data will be available in Kibana.
+Wait a few seconds and then click the _Refresh_ button.
+You will be able to see logs from the requests.
 The logs will contain tracing details, such as _trace.trace_id_ and _trace.span id_.

 - In the left-hand side, there's a list of fields available.
-Hover the list of fields and an _Add_ button will be shown for each field.
-Click the _Add_ button to add a few fields such as `application_name`, `trace.trace_id`, `trace.span_id` and `message`.
+Hover over the list of fields and an _Add_ button will be shown for each field.
+Add a few fields such as `application_name`, `trace.trace_id`, `trace.span_id` and `message`.

-- Now let's trace a request.
-Pick a trace id from the logs and, in the filter box, enter `trace.trace_id: "<value>"` where `<value>` is the trace id we want to use as filter criteria.
-Then click the _Update_ button and we will able to see logs of the interactions between the services.
-As illustrated below, the trace id is the same for the entire operation, which started in the post service.
-The call to the downstream service, comment service, has been assigned a different span id.
+- Now let's see how to trace a request.
+Pick a trace id from the logs and, in the filter box, input `trace.trace_id: "<value>"` where `<value>` is the trace id you want to use as filter criteria.
+Then click the _Update_ button and you will able to see logs that match that trace id.

+- As can be seen in the image below, the trace id is the same for the entire operation, which started in the post service.
+And the log events resulted from a call to the comment service haven been assigned a different span id.

 ![Filtering logs by trace id][img.screenshot-07]

 To stop the containers, use `docker-compose down`.
-It's important to highlight that both Elasticsearch indexes and the Filebeat tracking data are stored in the host, under the `elasticseach/data` and `filebeat/data` folders.
-It means that, if you destroy the containers, no data will be lost.
+It's important to highlight that both Elasticsearch indices and the Filebeat tracking data are stored in the host, under the `./elasticseach/data` and `./filebeat/data` folders.
+It means that, if you destroy the containers, the data will be lost.

   [img.services]: /misc/img/diagrams/services.png